juju/docs/src/en/charms-offline-strategies.md

 ## Juju agent mirror

-An agent that gets installed (due to a new machine or unit) is proxied through the controller.
-If the latter cannot satisfy the request via its cache it will download it from the [official agent site][upstream-agents], and then pass it on to the requesting machine.
+An agent that gets installed onto a Juju machine is proxied through the controller.
+If the latter cannot satisfy the request via its cache it will download the agent from the [official agent site][upstream-agents], and then pass it on to the machine.
 It is possible, however, to set up an agent mirror so the remote site is not solicited by the controller.
-Simply download the agents and configure one of the aforementioned web servers accordingly.
-As with any type of mirror, regular updates are normally scheduled.
+Download the latest few agents and configure one of the aforementioned web servers accordingly.
+Updates to the mirrored agents will be needed as new versions of Juju itself become available.

 ## Cloud image mirror

+[official cloud images][upstream-images]

 <!-- LINKS -->